docker/docs/desktop/use-desktop/index.md

 - Extensions.
 From here, you can learn more about the extension and install it with a single click.
 Or, if you already have an extension installed, you can open it straight from the search results.

 - Any volume.
-From here you can the associated container.
+From here you can view the associated container.

 ## The Docker menu